vitabaks/pgbackrest_auto/README.md

         PostgreSQL cluster (instance) version [ optional ] by default, the PostgreSQL version will be determined from the pgbackrest info

+--dummy-dump
+        Verify that data can be read out.
+Check with pg_dump >> /dev/null

 --checksums
         Check data checksums